Implantable Cardioverter Defibrillator (ICD) Insertion

 An implantable cardioverter defibrillator (ICD) is a small electronic device connected

 to the heart.
-It is used to continuously monitor and help control fast and sometimes
+It's used to continuously keep track of and help control fast and sometimes

 life-threatening electrical problems with the heart.

 The ICD is about the size of a stopwatch.
-It's usually implanted under the skin just
+It's often implanted under the skin just

 below the collarbone.
 It has a pulse generator and wires (leads).
 The pulse generator